-All material within Inspec is indexed and classified using the renowned Inspec thesaurus and classification scheme.
+All material within Inspec is indexed and classified by the specialised indexing teams, consisting of highly-experienced subject experts using the renowned Inspec thesaurus and classification scheme.

-Inspec's indexers understand that similar terminology doesn't always signify the same research field or context.
+Unlike automated indexing, our indexers understand that similar terminology doesn't always signify the same research field or context.
 This domain expertise ensures the highest quality indexing, which powers accurate discovery and insights users can trust.